leonormes/retry/README.md

 As with most things in development best practices, the design patterns suggested in OOP can be very powerful.
 They can also be overkill or just a waste of time, depending on the problem you are trying to solve or the code base you are working with.
 And, of course, they can just be misunderstood and done badly.

-Instead of just trying to crowbar some patterns into a random part of the codebase, I looked for a genuine use case where the result would be of benefit.
+Instead of trying to crowbar some patterns into a random part of the codebase, I looked for a genuine use case where the result would be of benefit.
 I needed a piece of code that was repeated in several places but with only slight differences in operation.
 I wanted to find a piece of functionality that could be clearly encapsulated and abstracted out to a pattern.
 Ah-ha, here we go...

 ## The Opportunity